thariqwarsa/salesdata/README.md

 1. clone this repository with `git clone https://github.com/thariqwarsa/salesdata.git ` on your local terminal
 2. install dependencies with `npm install`
-3. on cloned project root directory, start server with `npm start`
+3. on cloned project's root directory, start server with `npm start`
 4. Starting server will take a while.
 The app will launched automatically on your default browser.

 ## FOLDER STRUCTURE